RaduStroie25/roverBaseBoard/README.md

 # roverBaseBoard
+My Rover Project, too lazy to write another description.
+View documentation in the files. :P
 ### Board Pins (Input)
 These are the board pins that take input from the Microcontroller:
 - 8x Digital pins. (for all motor driver direction control)